-Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the course hub) to see the work done by all students in the course.
+Advantages to this model include ease of use for both faculty and students, who only have to visit one site (the central site) to see the work done by all students in the course.
 In addition to learning course material, students who use this model also gain practical experience using WordPress, which powers more than 24% of all websites, and leave the course with a complete project website they own and can refer to on internship and job applications.

 This model is recommended for courses in which students are working on similarly structured but distinct projects.
 For example, an “American Music of the 1960s” class might ask each student to conduct research on a particular musical artist, and to design their sites using colors, images, and other media that help represent that artist and their genre.
 Sites about Jimi Hendrix, the Beach Boys, and Aretha Franklin would likely contain the same types of information, while looking very different from one another.